skip to Main Content

 13. Write for Profit

 Don’t settle on being an SEO article writer earning $4-$10 in content mills and bidding sites.
 In fact, such article writers are among the lowest paid writers in the planet since they focus on short SEO articles from low paying clients.
+These sites also take a cut from your pay and may suspend or terminate your account without notice.

 To write for profit, you need to know what pays well and where to get it.
 I have highlighted above that apart from these low paying sites, you can also get clients through direct pitching, social media and blogging.
+Apart from that, you also need to know the lucrative forms of writing.
+These include:

 • Case study writing: Research on how to case studies releases and curve a niche in this.